AlexvZyl/NativeFramework/README.md

 * ⬜ Move over to smart pointers for better memory management.
 * ⬜ Fix cursor position calculation with text in the text renderer.
 * ⬜ Fix naming convention.
-* ⬜ Enable MSAA for the FBO.
+* ✅ Enable MSAA for the FBO.
 * ✅ Move CPU data handling over to VAO class.
+* ⬜ What happens when deltaTime() gets called twice in the same frame in the camera handler?

 #### Raynhardt
 * ✅ Multi View port